-- The MSc in Management Studies will be awarded on successful completion of all courses, the research project and the language requirement. - (ii) The MSc may be awarded with distinction if the candidate attains an overall "A" average in the courses and a similar mark in the project.
+1. The MSc in Management Studies will be awarded on successful completion of all courses, the research project and the language requirement.

 MSc Aviation Management

 Programme Overview

 The Master of Science in Aviation Management has been developed in response to industry need and is designed to emphasise the application of modern management concepts, methods and tools to the challenges of the aviation industry and business in general.
 The curriculum is designed to provide graduates capable of discharging the senior management responsibilities of this dynamic and rapidly changing industry.